FramesPer/mis4180/README.md

 on how we manage and process the data between the user (client) and the system (server) on the backend.

+## Important TODOs

+1. Make a *before* security controls page.

+As noted in the meeting, there should be a page that demonstrates an insecure page before any kind of security related controls are implemented.

+2. Status Field in `hologram` table.

+Create the status field and also a way to change it.
+The `status` should be populated by default and the ability to change it could be accessable via a special user `admin` for example.
+The `admin` user can see all orders and modify the status as well.

 ## Model of data flow:

 ![](./imgs/dataflow_drawio.png)